 - Showers – Not available.

 - Smoking – Smoking is prohibited anywhere inside the terminal.
-You will need to smoke in designated outside locations, before clearing security.
+You will need to smoke in designated outside locations (25 Meters from the Terminal), before clearing security.

 Things to do & see